TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Experiments

-To better understand the effectiveness of the model designs in TimeCMA, we construct five variants of the TimeCMA and conduct ablation studies across ILI and FRED-MD datasets.
-The experimental results are average values from all predictive lengths, summarized in Figure~\ref{fig:ab_model}.
-These results demonstrate the importance of each component in achieving optimal performance.

-The results in Figure~\ref{fig:ab_model} indicate that ablating either pre-trained LLM or cross-modality alignment hurts knowledge transfer in the LLM for time series forecasting.
-The ablation of pre-trained LLM ($w/o~LLM$) signifies that the TS-LLM branches have better prediction results than only the TS branch.
-In the absence of time series encoder ($w/o~TS~Encoder$), the degradation results indicate that extracting better time series embeddings is fundamental for forecasting.
-We find that removing the prompt encoder has the least impact, as the previous pre-trained LLM captures the dependencies between variables, and the prompt encoder's role is to better prepare for the subsequent cross-modality alignment.
-The variant with the most significant impact on the model is $ w/o~alignment$, which means correctly aligning the time series and text modalities is crucial to retrieving time series embeddings from prompt embeddings.
-Furthermore, $w/o~Decoder$ shows that decoding long-term temporal dependencies between multiple variables is also crucial.
+Fig.~\ref{fig:ab_model} indicates the ablation studies of model design, which are average values across all predictive lengths.
+The variant with the most significant impact is cross-modality alignment (\textit{w/o CMA}), where CMA is replaced with concatenation.
+The results highlight that our similarity-based retrieval of cross-modal design is superior to simple concatenation.
+The next most impactful variant is the LLM.
+The result for \textit{w/o LLM} signifies the LLM-empowered dual branches have better prediction results than the time series branch.
+Without a time series encoder (\textit{w/o~TSE}), the degradation results indicate that extracting disentangled time series embeddings is fundamental for forecasting.
+We find that removing the prompt encoder (\textit{w/o~PE}) has the least impact, as the LLM captures the dependencies between variables, and the prompt encoder's role is to prepare for the subsequent cross-modality alignment.
+Furthermore, without multivariate Transformer decoder (\textit{w/o~MTD}) shows that decoding long-term temporal dependencies between multiple variables is essential for MTSF.